-Your diary may reveal patterns that help your doctor understand symptoms and identify contributing factors.
-This may reduce the need for more invasive testing.
+Your diary may reveal patterns that help your doctor understand your symptoms and identify contributing factors.
+This may reduce the need for more-invasive testing.

 Specialized testing may require referral to a specialist in urinary disorders for men and women (urologist) or a specialist in urinary disorders in women (urogynecologist).

 To get the most from your visit to the doctor, prepare in advance:

 - Make a list of any symptoms you're experiencing.
 Include when urine leakage occurs.